Skip to main content

 A ParentCondition defines a prerequisite.
 It consists of a parent feature's id (string), a condition (Condition), and an optional gate (boolean) flag.

 Instead of evaluating against attributes, the condition evaluates against the returned value of the parent feature.
 The condition will always reference a "value" property.
-Here is an example of a gating prerequisite where the parent feature must be toggled on:
+Here is an example of a gating prerequisite where the parent feature must be on (true)

 {